 For each of the pros of a pre-read I listed above, there's a downside.

 There's no guarantee that everyone in the meeting will have done the pre-read.
 That means that when you're walking through the analysis and recommendations, it's harder to know how to get the messaging right.
 Should you assume that everyone has the prerequisite knowledge?
 Or are some people going to be lost because the conversation is advancing too quickly without first getting everyone on the same page?
-Inevitably, some people in the meeting will have done the pre-read and some will have not meaning that some will follow what you're saying while others will be flipping around the presentation trying to catch up.
+Inevitably, some people in the meeting will have done the pre-read, and some will not have meaning that some will follow what you're saying while others will be flipping around the presentation trying to catch up.

 It can also be frustrating as the presenter because although I've spent all this time preparing my content and speaker notes, we might skip over everything and go to the second to last slide and just talk about one specific chart.
 Even though I carefully wrote (and re-wrote) the presentation to have a compelling story, the discussion might just jump straight ahead to the conclusion.